 Smouldering multiple myeloma refers to a form that falls on the spectrum between monoclonal gammopathy of unknown significance (MGUS) and active multiple myeloma.
 Patients are asymptomatic, with worse biochemistry than MGUS but without the end-organ damage of active multiple myeloma 9.

-Multiple myeloma is a common malignancy in patients above 40 (70% of cases are diagnosed between ages 50 and 70) with a male predilection (M:F 2:1) 7.
-It accounts for 1% of all malignancies and 10% of all hematological disease.
+Multiple myeloma is a common malignancy in patients above 40 (70% of cases are diagnosed between ages 50 and 70 with a median age of diagnosis being 69 years) with a male predilection (M:F 2:1) 7,12.
+It accounts for 1% of all malignancies and 10% of all hematological disease 12.
 Multiple myeloma and osteosarcoma combined account for approximately 50% of all primary bone malignancies 7.

 - bone pain